Azure/azure-powershell/src/ResourceManager/ServiceBus/documentation/current-breaking-changes.md

     ```powershell

     # Old
-	# The $subscription has EntityAvailabilityStatus, EnableSubscriptionPartitioning, IsAnonymousAccessible, IsExpress, Location and FilteringMessagesBeforePublishing property
+	# The $subscription has EntityAvailabilityStatus, DeadLetteringOnFilterEvaluationExceptions, Location, and IsReadOnly property
     $subscription = Get-AzureRmServiceBussubscription <parameters>
 	$subscription.EntityAvailabilityStatus
-	$subscription.EnableSubscriptionPartitioning
-	$subscription.IsAnonymousAccessible
-	$subscription.IsExpress
-	$subscription.FilteringMessagesBeforePublishing
+	$subscription.DeadLetteringOnFilterEvaluationExceptions
 	$subscription.Location
+	$subscription.IsReadOnly

     # New

-    # The call remains the same, but the returned values Topic object will not have the EntityAvailabilityStatus, EnableBatchedOperations, IsAnonymousAccessible and SupportOrdering properties
+    # The call remains the same, but the returned values Topic object will not have the EntityAvailabilityStatus, DeadLetteringOnFilterEvaluationExceptions, Location, and IsReadOnly properties
     $subscription = Get-AzureRmServiceBussubscription <parameters>

     ```